koopjs/koop-output-vector-tiles/README.md

 See the [Mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/) for additional properties that can be set in `paint`.

 #### ArcGIS style via your provider:
-You can modify the GeoJSON metadata of your provider to handle styling"
+You can modify the GeoJSON metadata of your provider to handle styling:

 ```javascript
 // inside your getData function